 We Are the Parents, So We Decide

 Nothing wrong with this option but interesting to find out the logic the parents use to come up with these ideas.

-Immigrant parents tend to have strong opinions on this, based on their background and what they learnt about the schools growing up.
-It may not be very different from other parents, but’s important to look at these ideas through that cultural lens.
+Immigrant parents tend to have strong opinions on this, based on their background and what they learned about the schools growing up.
+It may not be very different from other parents but’s important to look at these ideas through that cultural lens.

 Some of the interesting ones include the following,

 Prestige over common sense – my child can go to any school they want, provided that it’s Ivy League.